thephez/docs-core/docs/resources/glossary.md

 ## Multi-phased fork

 A spork is a mechanism unique to Dash used to safely deploy new features to the network through network-level variables to avoid the risk of unintended network forking during upgrades.
+Dash Core 21.0.0 [hardened all spork values on mainnet](https://github.com/dashpay/dash/blob/v21.0.0/doc/release-notes.md#mainnet-spork-hardening).
+On test networks, spork values can still be updated dynamically.

 ## Multisig